 |B-tree indexes||No||T-tree indexes||No||Hash indexes||No|

 |Full-text search indexes||No||Clustered indexes||No||Data caches||No|

 |Backup / point-in-time recovery[c]||Yes||Query cache support||Yes||Update statistics for data dictionary||Yes|

 [a] Implemented in the server (via encryption functions).
-Data-at-rest tablespace encryption is available as in MySQL 5.7 and higher.
+Data-at-rest tablespace encryption is available in MySQL 5.7 and later.

 [b] Implemented in the server, rather than in the storage engine.